National School Lunch Program assists millions of students

-Earlier this summer abc27 reported about a controversy over unpaid lunch debt at a school district in Northeast Pennsylvania.
+Earlier this summer abc27 reported about a controversy over unpaid lunch debt at a school district in northeastern Pennsylvania.

 The controversy brought up questions about the National School Lunch Program.